5-day Bordeaux and Cognac Trip

 Day 4:

 This will be a full day of cellar tours, with an option to choose 2 of 3 local historic houses.
 Be it Martell, Remy Martin or Hennessy, you will gain a deep perspective on this small but mighty French region.
 Let us know which houses you prefer and we will set up an exclusive tasting.
+You can also choose to head back to Bordeaux for an extra night in the city of the Girondins.

 Day 5: